 From time to time, the Board members attend ongoing training and development sessions.
 Our directors are members of the National Association of Corporate Directors, and from time to time attend trainings provided through that organization.
-In 2021, our directors also participated in an in-boardroom training session presented by the Company's advisors.
+In 2022, our directors also participated in an in-boardroom crisis management training session presented by the Company's advisors.
+As part of the Company's information security training program, our directors participate in various cybersecurity awareness activities, including formal training and simulated phishing events.